-Like the rest of the United States, reports of bed bugs are being received throughout Virginia.
-If you are a home owner, the best approach is to call in an experienced exterminator (see resources below).
-This can cost $1000 or more.
+Like the rest of the United States, cases of bed bugs are being reported throughout Virginia.
+If you are a homeowner, the best approach to bed bug treatment is to call in an experienced exterminator (see resources below).
+This can cost $1000 or more depending on if heat treatment is used.
 It is possible to treat smaller infestations yourself, with instructions provided below.
 Given the difficulty of treating for bed bugs, we always recommend calling an exterminator.

 For tenants fighting an apartment based infestation, follow this advice including the need to notify your landlord in writing that treatment is required.

 For this reason we always suggest considering a professional exterminator first.
-The cost can be high, which is why it always pays to get several quotes (bed bugs Virginia area treatments can cost $1,000 or more),
+The cost can be high, which is why it always pays to get several quotes (treatments in the Virginia area can cost up to $1,000 or more).

-When hiring a bed bugs Virginia pest control expert, the good news is that getting quotes is easy from a network such as Home Advisor or call (866) 214-8380.
-Bed Bugs Virginia based members of the network are checked to make sure that they are both licensed and insured.
-Callers will receive up to 3 free quotes (1.877.233.1145), saving time and money.
+When hiring a pest control expert, the good news is that getting quotes is easy from a network such as Home Advisor.
+Virginia based members of the network are checked to make sure that they are both licensed and insured.
+Callers will receive up to 3 free quotes, saving time and money.

-We also suggest searching our bed bug exterminator listings for bed bugs Virginia pest control experts.
+We also suggest searching our bed bug exterminator listings for Virginia pest control experts.
 The same page includes questions to ask when interviewing an exterminator.

-You can also check consumer reviews for a licensed bed bugs Virginia pest control experts on Angies List.
+You can also check consumer reviews for licensed bed bug exterminator experts on Angies List.

 The kits provide all of the products mentioned below and are an economical way to approach the problem.
 Getting rid of bed bugs is hard work, and having the right products available will help.
 These products include:

 Knock down contact spray to kill bed bugs and eggs on contact.
-Sprays must be marked mattress safe Both kits mentioned above contain at least one mattress safe spray.
-We recommended Sterifab (insecticide) or Bed Bug Patrol (organic).
-Sterifab has been tested to work against all bed bugs, even the kind in the Northeast that can be insecticide resistant.
+Sprays must be marked mattress safe.
+Both kits mention contain at least one mattress safe spray.
+We recommend Sterifab (insecticide) or Bed Bug Patrol (organic).
+Sterifab has been tested to work against all bed bugs, even ones in the Northeast that can be insecticide resistant.

 Even after using a residual spray, a thin layer of bed bug dust (also called fossil dust) is a good natural way to add some extra protection against bed bugs.
 The dust clings to the bed bug, eventually killing them.
-In terms of residual sprays we recommend Phantom, as it has also bee tested against insecticide resistant bed bugs.
-Fossil dust can be purchased by clicking the link or from a local garden store (also called diatomaceous earth) .
+In terms of residual sprays we recommend Phantom, as it has also been tested against insecticide resistant bed bugs.
+Fossil dust can be purchased by clicking the link or from a local garden store (also called diatomaceous earth).

 Select a safe area away from the treatment room where you can place treated items such as the mattress.